ca. 82 minutes | Score

 ca. 2 minutes

-An arrangement of the powerful Easter tune Lasst uns erfreuen ("Let us rejoice") for pipe organ.
+An arrangement of the powerful Easter tune Lasst uns erfreuen (Let Us Rejoice), used with the hymn "Now All the Vault of Heaven Resounds" in the Lutheran Service Book.
 Written for the postlude of the 2025 Easter Sunday services at Trinity Lutheran Church in Norman, Oklahoma.

-An ambient arrangement of the timeless Christmas tune Stille Nacht ("Silent Night") for pipe organ.
+An ambient arrangement of the tune Stille Nacht (Silent Night), used with the timeless Christmas hymn of the same name in the Lutheran Service Book.
 Written for the postlude of the 2024 Christmas Eve carols service at Trinity Lutheran Church in Norman, Oklahoma.

 ca. 1.5 minutes